-It sounds like such a clicheé, honesty is the best policy.
-Let’s be honest (pun intended), but trying to sneak your way around the truth doesn’t help anyone at the end, so be open.
+It sounds like such a cliché, but honesty is the best policy.
+Let’s be honest (pun intended), trying to sneak your way around the truth doesn’t help anyone at the end, so be open.

-Instead, you could say that they were not suited for the role for x amount of reasons, but you encourage them to look for opportunities that would improve their skills and experience, such as volunteer work or internships.
-You could even offer tips on the proper etiquete for job interviews.
+Instead, you could say that they were not suited for the role for [insert amount] of reasons, but you encourage them to look for opportunities that would improve their skills and experience, such as volunteer work or internships.
+You could even offer tips on the proper etiquette for job interviews.

 6. Thank them

 By saying thank you, it will end your rejection letter on a gracious note.
 Be professional, appreciative and thankful that the candidate chose your company.

 You could even start the rejection letter with a “thank you for applying”, and mention how appreciative you are that they took the time out of their day to come to the interview.
 Even if the candidate wasn’t ideal for the role or the company culture, you should still mention that you were happy to officially meet them.

 Make sure to wish them luck in their future career endeavours and keep in mind that ending your rejection letter on a positive note can significantly impact their view of your organisation.
 By providing them with a positive candidate experience, they could potentially spread the word about your company and refer you to their peers as being a company and employer of choice.